UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_03/data_visualisation.md

 ## Data models

-  * **Notable probability density function distributions** exist in a pre-implemented for in the [`SciPy`](https://scipy.org) library, which provides algorithms and data structures for scientific computing.
+  * **Notable probability density function distributions** exist in a pre-implemented form in the [`SciPy`](https://scipy.org) library, which provides algorithms and data structures for scientific computing.
   * The **full list of available models** may be found [here](https://docs.scipy.org/doc/SciPy/tutorial/stats.html#)
   * All continuous distributions take **`loc` and `scale` as keyword parameters** to adjust the location and scale of the distribution
-    * for the standard normal distribution, the `loc` is the mean and the `scale` is the standard deviation
+    * for the **[Gaussian](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html#scipy-stats-norm) distribution**, the `loc` is the mean and the `scale` is the standard deviation

 ### Using a continuous probability density function